hmcvay/code-review-3/README.md

 <br>

-Test: "It should return "
+Test: "It should return string array of all "
 <br>Code:
 <br>**const num = "";**
 <br>**beepBoop(num);**